 UH Parking and Transportation strives to educate students and faculty/staff on green commuting options, offering a car sharing program, carpools and promoting mass transit.
 With the city of Houston designated as the energy capital of the world, UH is doing its best to minimize carbon emissions through education.
 Check out COAST (Coogs on Alternative and Sustainable Transportation), an incentive program for individuals who carpool or utilize alternative and sustainable options, such as METRO to get to campus.

 In 2011, UH received a grant from Green Mountain Energy to install a solar array on the central power plant roof, which powers 25 percent of the office space for the central plant.
-You can monitor it live here.
+You can monitor it live at the Central Plant Page.
 Single-stream recycling was introduced in 2013, which allows for all recyclables to be dropped into the same bin and sorted after the collection process rather than by the user.

 In October 2012, Cougar Woods Dining Hall opened its doors as the first LEED certified building (silver rating) at the University.
 The building’s unique wall of windows allows it to save energy by maximizing the use of natural light.
 In addition, it also is able to save up to 20 percent of water usage with its plumbing fixtures that help conserve water.
 The building is expected to save up to 30 percent on energy usage through its high-efficiency HVAC equipment and other strategies for reducing energy demand.